 None

 Is bathroom tap water the same as kitchen tap water?

 Not exactly, water from the kitchen tap is sourced directly from the mains, which is constantly being monitored and cycled through the water system.
-However, water from the bathroom tap is usually stored in a water tank in the loft of your house after coming from the mains.
-Depending on how much water is used in the bathroom, there is a chance that the water in this tank can become stagnant over time, leading to contamination and low water quality.
+However, water from the bathroom tap is often stored in a water tank in the loft of your house after coming from the mains.

+None